cp-algorithms/cp-algorithms/src/linear_algebra/rank-matrix.md

----
-title: Rank of a matrix
-hide:
-  - navigation
----

 # Finding the rank of a matrix

 **The rank of a matrix** is the largest number of linearly independent rows/columns of the matrix.
 The rank is not only defined  for square matrices.